San7o/santOS/README.md

 ## Roadmap

 The OSdev wiki suggests to implement the following first:
-- printk
+- [x] setup and build system
-- output to a serial port for debugging purposes
+- [x] printk
-- having a working interrupt/exception handling system that can dump the contents of the registers
+- [ ] output to a serial port for debugging purposes having a working interrupt/exception handling system that can dump the contents of the registers
-- plan your memory map
+- [ ] plan the memory map
-- malloc and free
+- [ ] malloc and free

 # Compile the kernel